 Who in The Community Will This Impact?

-For example, Dr. Potter explained, implant-based breast reconstruction may not be a suitable option for patients who will have to undergo radiation.
+Dr. Potter explained implant-based breast reconstruction may not be a suitable option for patients who will have to undergo radiation.

 Radiation can impact scar tissue around the implant, potentially causing discomfort or, in extreme situations, capsular contracture which can distort the shape of the implant and necessitate additional surgery.

-This, Dr. Potter fears, will disproportionately impact patients of color, who are often diagnosed at a younger age with more advanced diseases and, as a result, require more aggressive treatment.
+Dr. Potter said she fears this will disproportionately impact patients of color, who are often diagnosed at a younger age with more advanced diseases and, as a result, require more aggressive treatment.

 “Things are about to get worse and we know they’re not going to get worse equally.”